adrielgro/chat-room-node-vue3-ts-graphql/README.md

    - Frontend: http://localhost:4173
    - Backend GraphQL Playground: http://localhost:9000/graphql

-## Running Frontend and Backend Separately
+## Running Frontend and Backend (Option 2)

+First of all, you will need to have MongoDB already installed.

 ### Running Frontend (Vite)
 1. Navigate to the chat/frontend directory.